NexTash/mail/README.md

 ### Key Features

-Frappe Mail comes equipped with several key features that make it an indispensable tool for businesses and organizations looking to manage their email operations effectively.
+NexTash mail comes equipped with several key features that make it an indispensable tool for businesses and organizations looking to manage their email operations effectively.
 These features include:

 - **SMTP and IMAP Connection Pooling:** Optimized for handling multiple email connections concurrently, improving overall performance and reducing the load on mail servers.
-- **DKIM Signing and Email Security:** Frappe Mail integrates with industry-standard security protocols such as DKIM, SPF, and DMARC, ensuring that emails sent through the system are secure and properly authenticated.
+- **DKIM Signing and Email Security:** NexTash mail integrates with industry-standard security protocols such as DKIM, SPF, and DMARC, ensuring that emails sent through the system are secure and properly authenticated.
 - **Email Queuing and Retry Mechanism:** The Mail App includes an email queuing system to manage outbound messages, with automated retry features to handle transient failures and ensure email delivery.
-- **Advanced Reporting and Tracking:** Frappe Mail provides detailed reports on email delivery, bounce rates, and other performance metrics, enabling administrators to troubleshoot and optimize email workflows.
+- **Advanced Reporting and Tracking:** NexTash mail provides detailed reports on email delivery, bounce rates, and other performance metrics, enabling administrators to troubleshoot and optimize email workflows.
 - **Integration with the Frappe Ecosystem:** Seamlessly integrates with other Frappe applications, allowing for centralized management of email, notifications, and other communication tasks.
-  With these features, Frappe Mail is not only a powerful solution for managing email communication but also a flexible tool that can be customized to meet the specific needs of businesses, from sending marketing emails to transactional messages and customer support communication.
+  With these features, NexTash mail is not only a powerful solution for managing email communication but also a flexible tool that can be customized to meet the specific needs of businesses, from sending marketing emails to transactional messages and customer support communication.

 Comming Soon: